Skip to main content

 You can report offences to Consumer Affairs Victoria on 1300 55 81 81.

 You can also apply to VCAT for a restraining order stopping or restricting them from coming into your room.
-For more information see our Applying to VCAT page.
+For more information, see our page about applying to VCAT.

 You can also give the operator a ‘notice of breach of duty’ telling them to fix the problem and to not breach your rights to privacy and ‘quiet enjoyment’ (peace and quiet) again.
-It you want compensation you can claim for that too.
-For more information see our page Duties and breaches (rooming houses).
+It you want compensation, you can claim for that too.
+For more information, see our page about duties and breaches in rooming houses.

 Rent increases and reductions

-If the rooming house operator wants to increase the rent, they can only do this once every 12 months and first need to give you 60 days written notice, using the official form.
+If the rooming house operator wants to increase the rent, they can only do this once every 12 months and first need to give you 60 days written notice, using the official Consumer Affairs Victoria form.

-For more information on challenging a rent increase see our page Rent increases.
+For more information on challenging a rent increase, see our page about rent increases.

 Reduced services